CleverCloud/documentation/content/doc/addons/keycloak.md

 During that time:
 - Pricing may evolve
-- addon management fees are free
+- add-on management fees are free
 - Feature consistency is battle-tested
 - UX and interface may evolve
 - Bug and potential issues are deeply sought